-Which sporting events have been affected following the death of the Queen?
+Which sporting events have been affected following the death of The Queen?

 Cycling

+British Cycling promised to “provide further information on the implications for events and activities due to take place on (the day of the funeral) once those details have been published”.

-Friday’s Tour of Britain stage was promptly cancelled and later on Thursday evening the rest of the tour, which was set to finish on the Isle of Wight on Sunday, was called off entirely.
+Friday’s Tour of Britain stage was cancelled and later on Thursday evening, the rest of the tour, which was set to finish on the Isle of Wight on Sunday, was called off entirely.

 Boxing